-It’s hard to believe it’s been seven years since Wilma, but June 1 (Again, this was written in 2012) marked the start of yet another Hurricane Season.
+It’s hard to believe it’s been seven years since Wilma, (Now 17, this was written in 2012) but June 1 marked the start of yet another Hurricane Season.
 We’d normally start again at the letter “A,” except this year with two pre-season storms, we’re already at “C”.
 It’s anybody’s guess as to whether our luck will continue, but there is one thing we can be sure of.
 As soon as a storm even remotely threatens us, the media will be salivating over the next big story.
-After extensive research, we have come up with the five things you are most likely to hear in the 2012 hurricane season (still holds true in 2019).
+After extensive research, we have come up with the five things you are most likely to hear in the 2012 hurricane season (still holds true in 2022).

 When a storm threatens we are always instructed to hunker down.
 But what exactly is hunkering?
 When the threat subsides, do we hunker up?
 It seems that the term “hunker” may have originated in the 18th Century from the old Norse Huka – to squat, and its cousins the Dutch Hurken and German Hokken.
 Funny, I didn’t realize they had hurricanes in Germany in the 18th century.

 Another big one is “we’re not out of the woods yet”.
 Have you ever heard a newscaster in the midst of the storm say: “Jim, I believe we’re in the woods…” Of course, if we were out of the woods, we could turn off our TVs and the networks would take a direct category five hit in their advertising revenue.
 It’s important to separate media hysteria from fact.
 We must remember that the media has a vested interest in keeping us glued to our TV’s.
 Personally I prefer to get my information directly from the Hurricane Center at www.nhc.noaa.gov and pay special attention to the “discussion” which is an explanation of how the forecast was determined.
+Also a shout out to Mike’s Weather Page which has become my go-to source.
+Mike is more of a hobbyist than a professional, but he is all over social media he has some great links on his site, and I find him to be a voice of reason and accurate more often than not.
 Regardless, I’m sure we’ll hear “we’re not out of the woods yet” dozens of times in the coming months.

-Dr. William Gray at Colorado State University predicts that 2012 will be a below average hurricane season with around 13 named storms, and 5 hurricanes, 2 of which will be major.
+Dr. William Gray at Colorado State University predicts that 2022 will be an above average hurricane season with around 20 named storms, and 10 hurricanes, 5 of which will be major.
 This brings up the obvious question of what is the world’s foremost hurricane forecaster doing in Colorado?
 It may actually prove that he’s smarter than us.
 In the coming months, we can expect a few uneasy periods when we are “in the cone” of uncertainty which indicates the possibility of a hurricane strike within 120 hours.

 We are significantly more prepared as a community as a result of lessons learned from Francis, Jeanne and Wilma.
 Many gas stations and grocery stores are now generator equipped, we have stronger power lines and traffic signals and our communications system has been fortified by generators on cell towers.
 Many of us have installed shutters or impact windows and have purchased generators.
 The community is better prepared, but we can’t let our guards down yet! (hey, that’s #4 !)